abhimanyu081/markdown-docs/gcs_sprint14.md

 9. create an API for an inventory query.
 10. mechanism for identifying unknown SKU.
 11. Cycle count - Batch info
-	1. get batch info from system if
+	1. get batch info from system if SKU already present.
+	2. sk user about Batch info, if not found in system.
+12. WMS CC/Audit/other  Reports - check if existing data needs to be updated with grade data.
+13.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzOTQ2NDM5LC03NjkzMjM0NjAsLTIwOD
-g3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbMjEyMjUyNjI0OSwtNzY5MzIzNDYwLC0yMD
+g4NzQ2NjEyXX0=
 -->